jakobib/ieko/introduction.md

   these data models and access to the data in secure and performant manner.

-* A **database service** or database application is an information system that provides services around a managed set of data.
-Database services support more specific use cases than database management systems, for instance a library catalog or a web search engine.
+* A **database service** or database application is an information system that provides services around a managed set of data, for instance a library catalog, a preprint service, or a web search engine .
+Database services support more specific use cases than database management system.
 Their notion of a database goes beyond the realm of data by inclusion of non-technical aspects such as hosting institutions, workflows, and usability.

 These aspects of databases are covered in sections on [data modeling](#data-modeling) including basic properties of data and data sets, [database management systems](#dbms),